How To Install and Use Docker Compose on CentOS 7

 Specifying an internal volume just means that for a folder you specify for a particular Docker container, the data will be persisted when the container is removed.
-For example if you wanted to make sure your log files hung around you might specify an internal
+For example, if you wanted to make sure your log files persisted you might specify an internal

 A shared volume maps a folder inside a Docker container onto a folder on the host machine.
-This allows you to easily share files between the Docker container and the host machine, which we'll explore in the Docker data volume article.
+This allows you to easily share files between the Docker container and the host machine.

 The third way to communicate with a Docker container is via the network.
 Docker allows communication between different Docker containers via